Like A Giant Chocolate Brownie Baked Inside A Pie!

 Make Ahead, Leftovers, and Storage

-- Make ahead: Our pie crust can be made up to 3 days in advance and kept in a fridge until needed.
-(Though of course you can freeze pie crust for up to 6 months easily!)
+- Make ahead: The pie crust can be made up to 3 days in advance.
+Keep in a fridge until needed (or freeze for up to 6 months!).
 The filling can be prepared up to 1 day in advance.
-Store it in an airtight container, and let it come to room temperature before filling the crust and baking as normal.
+Store in an airtight container, then let it come to room temperature before filling the crust and baking.

 - Leftovers and storage: Allow the chess pie to cool completely.
-Then, cover it completely, and keep it stored at room temperature for 1-2 days or in the refrigerator for up to 5 days.
+Cover completely, then store at room temperature for 1-2 days or in the refrigerator for up to 5 days.

-- Reheating: If you prefer to enjoy your pie warm, warm thawed leftovers in an oven between 275-300F for about 20 minutes or until it is heated through.
+- Reheating: If you prefer to enjoy the pie warm, reheat thawed leftovers in an oven between 275-300°F for about 20 minutes or until heated through.

 - Freezing: Baked and cooled chocolate chess pie can be covered and frozen for up to 3 months.